burnash/gspread/docs/oauth2.rst

 3. Fill out the form

-4. Click "Create key"
+4. Click "Create" and "Done".

-5. Select "JSON" and click "Create"
+5. Press "Manage service accounts" above Service Accounts.

+6. Press on **⋮** near recenlty created service account and select "Create key".

+7. Select JSON key type and press "Create".

 You will automatically download a JSON file with credentials.
 It may look like this: